bschulz81/AcceleratedLinearAlgebra/README.md

 5) Refractoring:
 Let the mdspan class just have constructors and data management functions, while the datastruct struct has free functions for data management.
 Put the blas functions as static functions into a friend class of mdspan, so that they can access internal data of mdspan if necessary

-6) Then add functions for statistics, function minimization, optimization, differential equations
+6) Then add functions for statistics, function minimization, auto differentiation, optimization, differential equations

 By 07.08.2025,

 Some OpenMP shared clauses were fixed,
 MPI recieve was put as a constructor into the mdspan class, MPI send was put in as a method, for the entire class with span fields, and for just the data.